Rene de Lorraine

-Rene became Count of Vaudemont in 1470 on the death of his uncle John of Vaudemont (although later in 1495 exchanged it for Aumale) and Duke of Lorraine in 1473 and almost immediately the Duchy was caught in a power struggle between King Louis IX and Charles the Bold of Burgundy the last reigning duke of Burgundy.
-Around this time Charles began to establish garrisons in the Duchy of Lorraine and so for protection, Rene allied himself with the king.
-When in 1475 Charles invaded Lorraine Rene was forced to leave Nancy and take refuge in Joinville, however he returned the following year with an army which included Swiss mercenaries and others from Alsace and with the help of Louis IX who had signed a treaty with the Swiss, King Edward IV of England and Frederick III of Syria (de Habsburg), the coalition defeated Charles and his grandson “their army was cut to pieces and their artillery lost” at the battle of Nancy in which Charles was killed ; his mutilated body not being found until three days after the battle had ended.
+René became Count of Vaudemont in 1470 on the death of his uncle John of Vaudemont (although later in 1495 exchanged it for Aumale) and Duke of Lorraine in 1473.
+Almost immediately the Duchy was caught in a power struggle between King Louis IX and Charles the Bold of Burgundy, the last reigning duke of Burgundy.
+Around this time Charles began to establish garrisons in the Duchy of Lorraine, and so for protection, René allied himself with the king.
+When in 1475 Charles invaded Lorraine, René was forced to leave Nancy and take refuge in Joinville, however he returned the following year with an army, which included Swiss mercenaries and others from Alsace, and with the help of Louis IX, who had signed a treaty with the Swiss, King Edward IV of England and Frederick III of Syria (de Habsburg), the coalition defeated Charles and his grandson.
+“Their army was cut to pieces and their artillery lost” at the battle of Nancy, in which Charles was killed.
+His mutilated body not being found until three days after the battle had ended.
 This defeat of Charles ended the Burgundian Wars.
-Following his victory Rene ordered the construction of the Basilica of St. Nicholas de Port and he rebuilt the Palais Ducal de Nancy.
+Following his victory René ordered the construction of the Basilica of St. Nicholas de Port and he rebuilt the Palais Ducal de Nancy.

-However Rene fell out with King Louis when in 1481 he laid claim to most of the Duke of Lorraine’s lands leaving him with only the Duchy of Bar and so in 1482 he moved to Italy as an ally and condottieri of the Republic of Venice and assisted in the defeat of Ercole I d`Este, Duke of Ferrara in the Battle of Adria, Ercole being the father of Isabelle d`Este whose son, Ferrante Gonzaga eventually became Sovereign Grand Commander of the Ordre du Lys.
-His son Alphonso married the infamous Lucrezia Borgia whilst another daughter, Beatrice married Ludovico Sforza another as you have already read who was destined to become Sovereign Grand Commander of the Lys.
+However René fell out with King Louis when in 1481, and Louis laid claim to most of the Duke of Lorraine’s lands, leaving him with only the Duchy of Bar and so in 1482 he moved to Italy as an ally and condottieri of the Republic of Venice and assisted in the defeat of Ercole I d`Este, Duke of Ferrara in the Battle of Adria, Ercole being the father of Isabelle d`Este whose son, Ferrante Gonzaga eventually became Sovereign Grand Commander of the Ordre du Lys.
+His son Alphonso married the infamous Lucrezia Borgia whilst another daughter, Beatrice married Ludovico Sforza, who was Sovereign Grand Commander of the Lys (1480-1485).

-In 1483 when his mother died Rene succeeded as Duke of Bar and took up her claims to the kingdom of Naples and Jerusalem.
-In that same year on hearing the news of the death of Louis X1 he returned to Paris where the regent gave Rene effective possession of the Duchy of Bar at the same time refusing his claim to Provence however he later gained a number of sizeable districts through an uncle who had become the Prince-Bishop of Metz..
-He inherited African lions from his grandfather’s menagerie in Aix-en-Provence which he kept on display in a special menagerie at the ducal palace where he had them displayed at occasional public spectacles in which they killed and ate wild bulls.
+In 1483, when his mother died, René succeeded as Duke of Bar and took up her claims to the kingdom of Naples and Jerusalem.
+In that same year on hearing the news of the death of Louis XI, he returned to Paris, where the regent gave René effective possession of the Duchy of Bar at the same time refusing his claim to Provence.
+However he later gained a number of sizeable districts through an uncle, who had become the Prince-Bishop of Metz.
+He inherited African lions from his grandfather’s menagerie in Aix-en-Provence, which he kept on display in a special menagerie at the ducal palace, where he had them displayed at occasional public spectacles in which they killed and ate wild bulls.